-Montana House Bill 193 / Electric Tracker - In April 2017, the Montana legislature passed HB 193, amending the statute that provided for mandatory recovery of our prudently incurred electric supply costs effective July 1, 2017.
+Montana House Bill 193 / Electric Tracker - In April 2017, the Montana legislature passed HB 193, amending the statute that provided for mandatory recovery of 100% of our prudently incurred electric supply costs.
 The revised statute gives the MPSC discretion whether to approve an electric supply cost adjustment mechanism.
 The MPSC initiated a process to develop a replacement electric supply cost adjustment mechanism, and in response, in July 2017, we filed a proposed electric PCCAM.
-In December 2017, after the intervenors filed testimony, the MPSC issued a Notice of Additional Issues stating that the range of options proposed by the parties was not sufficient and directing parties to consider alternatives incorporating risk-sharing features of other utilities in the region.